- How do I rebuild my child's confidence?

 The book is full of useful guidance and relevant observations that are often accompanied by clever comics.
 The authors share anecdotes from their previous careers to demonstrate how work can play havoc on our health and lives and how it can be difficult to change this but they provide useful tools to make it possible.

 The book includes case studies of successful people and will better equip you to handle difficult people.
-Incorporating psychological theories.
-It will also help teach you how to become more successful in your career.
+Incorporating psychological theories, it will also help teach you how to become more successful in your career.

 We can all benefit from a little self-improvement and self-love at times.
 We start learning and growing before we exit the womb and continue developing throughout our lives.
 It’s important to start early by reading children's books about self-confidence to our little ones.
-Boosting your kid’s confidence will help them tackle life’s challenges head-on and have the courage to try new things.
+Boosting your child’s confidence will help them tackle life’s challenges head-on and have the courage to try new things.